yoctoproject/poky/documentation/dev-manual/new-recipe.rst

    OpenEmbedded recipe tool

    options:
      -d, --debug       Enable debug output
      -q, --quiet       Print only errors
      --color COLOR     Colorize output (where COLOR is auto, always, never) -h, --help        show this help message and exit

    subcommands:
-     create          Create a new recipe
+     newappend         Create a bbappend for the specified target in the specified layer create            Create a new recipe
-     newappend       Create a bbappend for the specified target in the specified layer
+     setvar            Set a variable within a recipe appendfile        Create/update a bbappend to replace a target file appendsrcfiles    Create/update a bbappend to add or replace source files appendsrcfile     Create/update a bbappend to add or replace a source file edit              Edit the recipe and appends for the specified target.
+This obeys $VISUAL if set, otherwise $EDITOR, otherwise vi.
-     setvar          Set a variable within a recipe appendfile      Create/update a bbappend to replace a target file appendsrcfiles  Create/update a bbappend to add or replace source files appendsrcfile   Create/update a bbappend to add or replace a source file Use recipetool <subcommand> --help to get help on a specific command
+   Use recipetool <subcommand> --help to get help on a specific command

 Running ``recipetool create -o OUTFILE`` creates the base recipe and